libktx/ktx/assets/README.md

 #### `DisposableContainer`

-- `DisposableContainer` is a `Disposable` that references a set of `Disposable` instances to be disposed all at once.
+- `DisposableContainer` is a `Disposable` that stores a set of `Disposable` instances to be disposed all at once.
 When subclassed or used as a delegate via its `DisposableRegistry` interface, it provides an `alsoRegister` extension which allows easily adding items to the container when instantiating them so they'll automatically be disposed when the containing class is.